What to see in Malta: 20 things not to miss

 20. Malta National Aquarium

-In the town of Qawra, right on Saint Paul’s Bay, is the National Aquarium of Malta.
-It is the ideal place to take children to get to know the fish of the Mediterranean and the island of Malta as well as those of the Pacific and Indian Ocean.
-This can be an ideal destination when you are visiting Malta in winter and it rains.
+In the town of Qawra, right on Saint Paul’s Bay, is Malta’s National Aquarium.
+It is the ideal place to take children to introduce them to the fish of the Mediterranean and the island of Malta as well as those of the Pacific and Indian Oceans.
+This can be an ideal destination when you find yourself visiting Malta in winter and it is raining.

 But where exactly is Malta?

-To understand where Malta is, we have to look right in the middle of the Mediterranean Sea.
+To understand where Malta is located, we have to look right at the centre of the Mediterranean Sea.
 The Maltese archipelago is located about 80km from the coast of Sicily and 330km from the beaches of Libya.

 Malta map